shon-1210/10X-Visium-Spatial-Transcriptomics-Pipeline-to-Analyse-miRNA-Expression-Patterns/Readme.md

 1. **Load Dataset** - Use the dropdown menu to select a pre-loaded SPATA2 dataset (brain, heart, or other tissue samples)

 2. **Explore Clusters** - Choose clusters of interest to compare:
-   - Select a primary cluster and comparison cluster (or "all other cells")
-   - View cluster-specific marker genes and their spatial distribution
+   - View individual cluster vs all comparison heatmap for a specific clustering method
+   - Choose up to 3 cluster vs cluster comparison sets, which are plotted instantaneously

 3. **miRNA Analysis** - Investigate miRNA target enrichment:
-   - Select specific miRNAs to examine their predicted targets
+   - Compare the absence or presence of the miRNAs analysed in each cluster
-   - Compare target gene expression between neighboring clusters
+   - Compare target gene expression differences between neighbouring clusters
-   - Visualize spatial patterns of miRNA activity
+   - Visualise spatial expression patterns of miRNA activity

 4. **Interactive Visualization** - Generate and explore plots:
-   - Interactive heatmaps showing gene expression patterns
+   - Interactive heatmaps showing miRNA expression patterns
-   - Spatial plots overlaying expression data on tissue images
+   - Clusters overlaying H&E image of tissue images
-   - Hover for detailed information and download results

 5. **Boundary Analysis** - Examine cluster interfaces:
-   - Compare gene expression at cluster boundaries
+   - Compare gene expression between neighbouring clusters
-   - Identify potential miRNA regulation zones
+   - Identify potential miRNA regulation zones or patterns
-   - Test the hypothesis of miRNAs as spatial expression guardians

 **For developers:** The complete Shiny app source code is available in the `Shiny_App_Script/` folder (file: `SPATA2_app.R`) if you want to run the app locally or modify it for your own datasets.